-Individual Advantage plans (established prior to the Marketplace) offer network access through an Exclusive Provider Organization (EPO) network.
+UPMC Advantage plans offer network access through an Exclusive Provider Organization (EPO) network.
 An EPO plan blends elements of a traditional HMO with elements of a Preferred Provider Organization (PPO).
-Similar to a PPO, the EPO does not require members to select a primary care physician (PCP) to act as a "gatekeeper."
-But, like an HMO, the EPO does require members to receive care from participating providers and facilities in order to qualify as a Covered Service.
+Similar to a PPO, the EPO does not require Members to select a primary care physician (PCP) to act as a "gatekeeper."
+But, like an HMO, the EPO does require Members to receive care from participating providers and facilities in order to qualify as a Covered Service.